xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 Refer to Citrix KB entry [CTX678047: Static IP loss when updating to VM Tools for Windows 9.3.3 or earlier](https://support.citrix.com/s/article/CTX678047-static-ip-loss-when-updating-to-vm-tools-for-windows-933-or-earlier).

 Future updates from XenServer VM Tools 9.3.3 to a later version will not encounter this issue.

+## XenServer VM Tools not upgrading drivers after installation

+This is due to the "Manage Citrix PV drivers via Windows Update" feature being enabled on that VM.

+If this feature is enabled, XenServer VM Tools will automatically uncheck the "Install I/O Drivers Now" checkbox and defer the driver update to Windows Update.

+Make sure to either check this checkbox, specify `ALLOWDRIVERINSTALL=YES` on the Msiexec command line (if installing via command line) or install driver updates via Windows Update.